jinghuazhao/INF/docs/rsid/README.md

     where $w_{P}$ is a weight associated with protein abundance level and **V** covariance matrix for $z_P$, respectively.

+### Stacked association

+1. rs12075.sh
+2. LTBR.sh (stack_assoc_plot + HyPrColoc/PWCoCo)
+3. IL.18-rs385076.sh
+4. OPG-TRANCE.sh

+and `LTBR.sh` contains a routine to generate tabix-indexed blood cell traits.

+## Generation of summary statistics

+This is implemented with `gwasvcf.sh` and `gwas2vcf.sb` which includes some operations on VCF files.
+However, we found there is loss of information if enforcing use of RSid.

 ### UniProt IDs

 The list of proteins on inflammation is within one of the [Olink](https://www.olink.com/products/) panels (as in [Olink validation data all panels.xlsx](../doc/Olink%20validation%20data%20all%20panels.xlsx)) each containing 92 proteins.
 Information contained in these panels can be retrieved into R via [Olink.R](../doc/Olink.R), which also attempts to compromise earlier version and annotations.
 Nevertheless O43508 is replaced with Q4ACW9 for TWEAK.